Frequently Asked Questions

 Edmonton benefits from innovative leadership in this space through City Council’s approval of a funding formula policy.
 The police funding formula provides the Commission and police service with an ability to manage fiscal growth by ensuring adequate funding to manage organizational needs without unplanned or unexpected financial requests to City Council.
 The funding formula benefits the city by providing certainty to cost growth as the Commission does not come forward to Council with fiscal requests outside of the four-year operating budget cycle.
 The use of the funding formula ensures costs for the police service grow in predictable ways that are tied to economic conditions, changes in population and to address financial impacts arising from bargaining union settlements.

 Under Alberta’s Police Act, the Edmonton Police Commission is responsible to the City of Edmonton for providing effective civilian oversight of policing.
 This includes community engagement, funding, establishing policies, directing the Chief of Police, ensuring effective services, and monitoring public complaints/serious incidents.
 The Commission takes its governance role very seriously and this includes prudent use of fiscal resources.
-EPC also has a statutory responsibility under the Alberta Police Act to provide ‘adequate and effective’ policing.
+The Commission also has a statutory responsibility under the Alberta Police Act to provide ‘adequate and effective’ policing.

 Whenever the police have overspent on budget must be paid back within three years which has shown to be a proven process for more than 20 years.
 There has never been a deficit incurred by the police service that needed to be covered by the City of Edmonton.